 Children are the future of the world’s nations.
 If children are left uneducated, another generation will continue to struggle without life’s basics.
 World Vision’s education projects focus on sustainable activities that help children gain access to quality and equitable education:

-- Increasing access to equitable and quality basic education, with special attention to girls and children with disabilities
+- Increasing access to basic education, with special attention to girls and children with disabilities

 - Partnering with parents, local organizations, the private sector, and governments to galvanize greater learning outcomes and opportunities